oarriaga/PyGPToolbox/README.md

 - PyAMG <br /><br />

 ## Demos: <br />
-To run the demo code, simply go to the "PyGPToolbox/src" folde and run the demo.
+To run the demo code, simply go to the "PyGPToolbox/src" folder and run the demo.
 For example: <br />
 _cd /path/to/PyGPToolbox/src_<br />
 _python [demo_functionName]_<br />
 Here we show few demos using the functions in this PyGPToolbox<br />